 Inter Bratislava represented the local oil refinery, then called Apollo, from 1940.
 Bombed by the Allies, the plant was rebuilt and renamed as Slovanaft. ŠK Apollo became Ćervená Hviezda (‘Red Star’) Bratislava and won the Czechoslovak title in 1959.

 Bratislava Airport is 9km (5.5 miles) north-east of town, connected by trolleybus No.61 every 15-20min (journey time 20min) to the main train station near the city centre.
-It also passes close to the Štadión Pasienky at Sabinovská.
+It also passes close to the Slovan’s stadium at Bajkalská.
 A ticket is €0.90 from the kiosk at the airport or machine by the bus stop.
 It’s €0.70 for a 15min journey in town, €4.50 for a day ticket, €8.30 for 48 hours.
 City transport consists of buses, trams, trolleybuses and night buses.

 Taxi Slovakia (+421 2 16 505) charges a flat €20 between airport and town.

-In town, the Hotel Devin has a spa, pool and views of the Danube.
-In the centre of things, the Old City Hotel is comfortable and affordable.
+Right in the heart of things on Michalská, the Old City Hotel is comfortable and affordable.
 If you’re on a real budget, then the City Hostel is a converted house on historic Obchodná with singles, doubles, three- and four-bed rooms.

 Bratislava is a good party town and affordable with it.
 As well as most famous Czech brews, you’ll find the excellent Slovak Zlaty Bažant almost everywhere.
-There are bar hubs around the city centre, such as along Sedlárska, where you’ll find The Dubliner has live music three nights of the week plus TV sports.
+There are bar hubs around the city centre, such as along Sedlárska, where you’ll find The Dubliner has live music three nights of the week plus TV sport.
 On the same street, Lochness Scottish Pub concentrates more on the kitchen.
+Further up in Michalská, the Infiniti Rock Bar shows sport but entertainment gets a little risqué later on – don’t expect a Slovak covers band.
+There’s more late-night japes at U Kata, with sport watched and spirits drunk to abandon at the 14th-century gateway to the historic centre.